tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 ---
 <p class="font-italic font-weight-bold">* All RML files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/pcb">here</a>.</p>

-<p>Finally, the nightmare has come.
-I have never been good at electronics when I was in high school, and no one has ever considered me as a neat-handed person.
-My plan for this week was to spend a few hours reading and understanding the concepts of electronicsy and circuits, then I will try at least two methods of electronics production.
-Following the allocation of the instructors, I needed to make the FTDI SERIAL board and the UPDI adapter.</p>
+<p class="font-italic font-weight-bold">* To me, electronics is a whole new world, and therefore I need to go through tutorials about <a href="#theory">basic concepts</a> regarding electronic components and circuits.</p>

+<p class="font-italic font-weight-bold">* This week's group assignment is to do a <a href="#group">line test</a> in order to understand the machining process.</p>

+<p class="font-italic font-weight-bold">Following the allocation of the instructors, I needed to make <a href="#milling">the FTDI SERIAL board and the UPDI adapter</a> this week.
+I also attempted to try <a href="#cutting">another method</a> to fabricate PCB.</p>

-<h2>Understanding electronics and the boards</h2>
+<h2 id="theory">Understanding electronics and the boards</h2>
 <p>Yes, you're right, I'm that type of person who needs to understand what I'm doing before doing it.
-To me, electronics is a whole new world, and therefore I need to go through tutorials about basic concepts regarding electronic components and circuits.
-Besides Oscar's classes, I followed <a href="https://www.makerspaces.com/basic-electronics/">this tutorial</a>.
-Allow me to go through a very long note without any images attached.</p>
+After digesting the take-away notes from Oscar's classes, I followed <a href="https://www.makerspaces.com/basic-electronics/">this tutorial</a> to organize better all pieces of knowledge.
+Allow me to go through a very long note without any images attached, or go straight to the assignments <a href="#assignment">below.</a></p>

 <h5>Electricity and how it works</h5>
 <ul>
 <li>Voltage is the measurement of electrical potential produced by electricity sources.</li>